Description of how climate change factors have been taken into account in judgements and estimates

 2 Commodity prices from the Oxford Economics, Global Climate Service and Databank

-Items that may be impacted by climate-related risks, but which are not considered to be key areas of judgements or sources of estimation uncertainty in the current financial year are outlined on below.
+Items that may be impacted by climate-related risks, but which are not considered to be key areas of judgement or sources of estimation uncertainty in the current financial year are outlined below.

 Useful lives of assets – The useful lives of property, plant and equipment and right-of-use assets could be reduced by climate-related matters, for example, as a result of physical risks, obsolescence or legal restrictions.
 The change in useful lives would have a direct impact on the amount of depreciation or amortisation recognised each year from the date of reassessment.
 The Directors’ review of useful lives has taken into consideration the impacts of the Group’s decarbonisation strategy and has not had a material impact on the results for the year.
-The Directors have also considered the remaining useful economics lives of material intangible assets, including the £2,001m and £632m capitalised development spend associated with the Trent and business aviation programmes disclosed in note 9.
-Given the measures the Group is taking, including demonstration that all the commercial aero-engines and 80% of the portfolio in Power Systems are compatible with alternative and sustainable fuels, the Directors judge that no adjustment is required to the useful economic lives.
+The Directors have also considered the remaining useful economic lives of material intangible assets, including the £1,993m and £814m capitalised development spend associated with the Trent and business aviation programmes disclosed in note 11.
+Given the measures the Group is taking, including demonstration that all the commercial aero-engines and majority of the portfolio in Power Systems are compatible with alternative and sustainable fuels, the Directors judge that no adjustment is required to the useful economic lives.

 Inventory valuationClimate-related matters may affect the value of inventories as a result of a decline in selling prices or could become obsolete due to a reduction in demand.
 After consideration of the typical stock-turns of the inventory in relation to the rate of change in the market the Directors consider that inventory is appropriately valued.